-Truck tire blowout accidents are among some of the worst semi and tractor trailer crash cases that I have litigated.
+Truck tire blowout accidents are among some of the worst semi and tractor trailer crash cases that I have litigated in Michigan.
 The results are often deadly.
 And when they are not, the victims are usually left with catastrophic injuries.
 The key to understanding these types of cases is that they are almost always preventable.

 Preventing truck tire blowout accidents is also a subject that I have lectured on at conferences, teaching other lawyers how to investigate and litigate these cases.
 They do tend to be expert intensive and expensive, but these are not your usual types of cases.
 The defense is almost always some version that these tires coming loose or blowing out from semis and injuring and killing others in the roadway are an unforeseeable “act of God” – a sudden emergency legal defense that the lawyers defending these cases will raise in hopes of avoiding responsibility for the crash.

 In fact, nothing could be farther from the truth.

 These types of crashes are almost always preventable.

 A truck tire blowout accident occurs when a tire suddenly deflates or, more often, completely or partially comes apart.
 Often the tire or debris left behind can cause a crash with massive injuries to unfortunate passersby who are in the wrong place at the wrong time.

 Many of these types of crashes cause the driver to lose control and strike another vehicle.
 A steer tire blowout, for example, can cause a semi or tractor trailer to swerve into another lane, drive into oncoming traffic, or rollover.

 To learn more, please check out this video: